 A regular relaxation or trigger point massage will often do the trick.
 You’d be surprised at how many clients “relax” and “release” a little too much after stretching, mobilizing, adjusting, or performing a myofascial release on them.

 Peppermint oil helps relieve this by relaxing sphincters and easing food along the digestive tract.
-Optimizing motility with most of the strategies discussed in this article will help overcome physical hurdles or keep you functional as a long-term strategy despite unique circumstances to slow GI transit.
+Optimizing motility with most of the strategies discussed in this article will help overcome physical hurdles or keep you functioning as a long-term strategy despite unique circumstances to slow GI transit.

 16.)
 Natural Digestive Bitters & Proper Chewing –

 Your grandmother may have emphasized the importance of chewing your food correctly.
 In fact one of the reasons many people eat unhealthy food is that it doesn’t take as much chewing as fibrous vegetables and leafy greens.

 If you’re having motility issues, it’s time to get more serious about chewing.